 - How am I going to get through this?

-Our experts at Prison Professor have a different perspective.
-We advise on a more data-driven approach.
+We advise a more data-driven approach.
 Statistics show that individuals who proceed through prison without a plan:

 - Do not have a deliberate strategy to ensure that they return to society stronger.